perfanalytics/pose2sim/README.md

 </br>

 For each camera, this computes mean vertical speed for the chosen keypoints, and finds the time offset for which their correlation is highest.\
 All keypoints can be taken into account, or a subset of them.
-The user can also specify a time for each camera when only one participant is in the scene, preferably performing a clear vertical motion.
+The user can also specify a time for each camera when the participant is roughly horizontally static but with a clear vertical motion (set `approx_time_maxspeed` and `time_range_around_maxspeed` accordingly).

 <img src="Content/synchro.jpg" width="760">

 *N.B.:* Works best when:
-- only one participant is in the scene (set `approx_time_maxspeed` and `time_range_around_maxspeed` accordingly)
+- only one participant is in the scene
-- the participant is at a roughly equal distance from all cameras
+- the participant does not move towards or away from the cameras
+- they perform a clear vertical movement
 - the capture lasts at least 5 seconds long, so that there is enough data to synchronize on
 - the capture lasts a few minutes maximum, so that camera are less likely to [drift with time](https://github.com/mprib/caliscope/discussions/496)